Brian Ross and longtime producer to leave ABC News months after Michael Flynn error

 "After a great run of 24 years, we have decided to pack up and move on from ABC News, an organization that has meant so much to us," Ross and Schwartz said in a note to colleagues.
 "We leave with enormous gratitude for all those who supported us and helped build the industry's most robust and honored investigative unit."

-James Goldston, president of ABC News, said in a separate note that Ross and Schwartz, had "built a team of the best investigative journalists in our industry" and thanked them for "their tireless work at ABC News."
+James Goldston, president of ABC News, said in a separate note that Ross, who did not immediately respond to a request for comment, and Schwartz, had "built a team of the best investigative journalists in our industry" and thanked them for "their tireless work at ABC News."

 It's unclear what Ross and Schwartz will do next, or if they plan on setting up shop elsewhere.
 In their note to colleagues, the duo said that "there is much more" for them to do.